anthonynolan/coding-for-schools/README.md

 Type "help", "copyright", "credits" or "license" for more information.
 \>>>`

+The first number in the python version needs to be 3, *not 2*

 Then type
 `exit()`
 to leave the python REPL (what's that?).

 #### Now get python running inside a file (normal way to work)
-Next create a file with the same content as `first_python.py` (or just clone that file)
+Next create a new file in a text editor.
+It should contain just this line:

+`print('Welcome to Coding for Schools')`

+Save it with a name like `first.py`
+(The name does not really matter, you just have to remember it for the next step)

 From the command line in the same directory as your python file type this:

-`./first_python.py`
+`python first.py`

 and hit return.
 Ask for help if this does not work.

 #### You're all set!
-Then you can continue with [this tutorial](https://www.pythonspot.com/introduction/)
+Then you can continue with [this tutorial](http://www.letslearnpython.com/learn/)

 ## You are using python 3, not python 2.
 Python 2 is old (but still used quite a bit)

-If you are having trouble getting python to work on your machine you can use trinket.io.
-[Their tutorial](https://docs.trinket.io/getting-started-with-python#/welcome/where-we-ll-go
+If you are having trouble getting python to work on your machine you can take a look at [this page](http://www.letslearnpython.com/learn/lesson/1/step/3/) in the tutorial.
-) is very good too

-## Once you have some work that you want to keep you should put it into git.
-Do you remember how to do that?
+## Once you have some work that you want to keep you should email it to yourself.
+That way you can continue where you left off next week (or even before)
-Try searching the internet for help on this.

 ### Challenge
 #### How many words are in Shakespeare's Hamlet?